JaagaSustain/jaagasustain.github.io/pages/incubate.md

 ## How

-Apply using this [application form](http://goo.gl/forms/DX7Gjp1vMr) or by clicking on the button above.
+Apply by clicking on the button above.
 Your application will be evaluated on the following criteria:

 - Innovation
 - Potential for impact at scale